nicholascar/dmn-ont/README.md

 # DMN-O
-An [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) ontology version of Decision Modelling and Notation (DMN) (spec v1.1)[http://www.omg.org/spec/DMN/1.1].
+An [OWL](https://en.wikipedia.org/wiki/Web_Ontology_Language) ontology version of Decision Modelling and Notation (DMN) ([spec v1.1](http://www.omg.org/spec/DMN/1.1)).

 This ontology contains classes for all of the elements presented in the DMN specification.
-In that document they are presented as UML class objects, the XML Metadata Interchange (XMI) file for which is <http://www.omg.org/spec/DMN/20151101/dmn.xmi>.
+In that document they are presented as UML class objects, the XML Metadata Interchange (XMI) file for which is online at <http://www.omg.org/spec/DMN/20151101/dmn.xmi> and copied to this repository [dmn.xmi](dmn.xmi).

 The purpose of this OWL version of DMN 1.1 is manifold.
 It will enable: